Margaret Stonborough-Wittgenstein: Career

-After the First world war, Stonborough-Wittgenstein was appointed by the American Relief Administrator Herbert Hoover (later president of the United States) as special representative of the American Relief Program for Austria.
+After the First World War, Stonborough-Wittgenstein was appointed by the American Relief Administrator Herbert Hoover (later president of the United States) as special representative of the American Relief Program for Austria.
 When working in juvenile prisons as a psychotherapy adviser, she came into contact with Sigmund Freud and was analyzed by him over the course of two years.
 They remained in contact until Freud's death.

 Haus Wittgenstein

 In 1926, she commissioned her brother Ludwig and the architect Paul Engelmann to design and build Haus Wittgenstein in Vienna.
-Sold by her son Thomas in 1968, this noted building still stands today, and now houses the Bulgarian Cultural Institute.
+Sold by her son Thomas in 1968, the building now houses the Bulgarian Cultural Institute.

 Final years

-In 1940, she emigrated to the US, but returned to Austria after the war and obtained restitution of part of her wealth which had been confiscated by the Third Reich.
+In 1940, she emigrated to the US, but returned to Austria after the war and obtained restitution of part of her wealth that had been confiscated by the Third Reich.
 She moved back into Haus Wittgenstein until her death in 1958, passing the house on to her son, Thomas.